What is network access control?

 When/why do you need network access control?

-Whether you have a small network with just a handful of devices or a sprawling enterprise network that includes thousands of devices, NAC is a critical component of your overall security strategy, for several reasons.
+Whether you have a small network with just a handful of devices or a sprawling enterprise network that includes thousands of devices, you need NAC for IoT security.
+Why?
+NAC is a critical component of your overall security strategy, and for several reasons.

 It’s easy to add devices to a network, but not always so easy to track them.
 As a result, organizations run a high risk of having unauthorized devices on their networks.